-Pre-Clinical Assessment -
+Pre-Clinical Assessment

-The pre-clinical assessment, conducted during the first two weeks of the semester is used to assess student's level of clinical readiness at the beginning of the semester.
-If needed, a Clinical Success Plan will be developed by the DMS Program Director and Clinical Coordinator.
+The pre-clinical assessment, conducted during the first two weeks of the Fall and Spring semesters, is used to assess student's level of clinical readiness at the beginning of the semester.

 This is not an optional Plan of Action; this Clinical Success Plan is intended to help provide you with the tools to be successful in the clinical setting and ultimately in the program.
 Non-compliance to this clinical Success Plan may result in non-progression in the DMS Program.